airbnb/lottie/docs/android/avd.md

-## Lottie Android vs Bodymovin AVD
+# Lottie vs Android Vector Drawable (AVD)

 There are two ways to render After Effects animations:
-1. Export json with Bodymovin and play it with lottie-android
+1. Export json with Bodymovin and play it with lottie-android.
-2. Export AndroidVectorDrawable xml with Bodymovin and play it using the Android sdk
+2. Export AndroidVectorDrawable xml with Bodymovin and play it using the Android SDK.

 ## Pros of Lottie
 * Supports a much larger set of After Effects features.
 See [supported features](/supported-features.md) for a full list.